flirble-lb/flirble-dns-server/README.md

 ;; MSG SIZE  rcvd: 262
 ```

-Note however that when using `localhost` it is usually impossible to
+Note however that when using `localhost` it is usually impossible to perform a
-perform a GeoIP lookup.
-To test GeoIP and dynamic responses the use of
+GeoIP lookup.
+To test GeoIP and dynamic responses the use of IP aliases on the
-IP aliases on the loopback interface will help.
-Strategically choosing
+loopback interface will help.
+Strategically choosing addresses in different
-addresses in different parts of the world and binding them to the loopback
+parts of the world and binding them to the loopback interface will mean one
-interface will mean you can test each of those regions by simply directing
+can test each of those regions by simply directing a query to that address;
-your query to that address; though caution is advised since this will cut
+though caution is advised since this will cut the calling computer off from
-your computer off from reaching the real host of those addresses.
+reaching the real host of those addresses.

 ### Threads and concurrency

-The DNS server tracks the number of request handling threads it has running
+The DNS server tracks the number of request handling threads it has running at
-at a given time.
-The server caps the number of threads it will spawn by
+a given time.
+The server caps the number of threads it will spawn by default
-default to 128.
+to 128.
 This can be specified on the command line with `--threads`.

 Any requests arriving when the maximum number of threads are already running
 will simply be ignored.